-The Student Handbook Undergraduate Degrees in Secondary Education referred to in this catalog is available online at http://www.govst.edu/Academics/Colleges_and_Programs/College_of_Arts_and_Sciences/Secondary_Education_Programs in_Biology,Chemistry,English_and_Mathematics/
+The Student Handbook Undergraduate Degrees in Secondary Education referred to in this catalog is available online at www.govst.edu/uploadedFiles/secedstudenthandbook.pdf.

 Before enrolling in EDUC4999: Student Teaching, an application for admission to student teaching must be submitted to the Director of Field Experiences in the College of Education.
 The application must be submitted by December 1 for the fall term and January 31 for the spring term preceding the academic year in which the student intends to teach (student teaching is not offered in the summer term).
 This application for student teaching will certify that the student applying has or will have met the following requirements: